ShahnurIslam/Shan-data-scientist-to-be/_posts/2017-10-17 G1 Climax Analysis.md

     winner = winner.upper() #Tidy up the names loser = loser.upper()
     # Search for them in the results table and return their position
-    #I really should an error handler but I'm being lazy and this function is a one time use
+    #I really should add an error handler but I'm being lazy and this function is a onetime use
     w1 = list(df[df['Wrestler 1'].str.contains(winner)].index)
     w2 = list(df[df['Wrestler 2'].str.contains(winner)].index)
     w3 = w1 + w2